 - Use warm water

-Use warm water to mix into the plaster of Paris, this helps to properly dissolve the p-o-p. Â I measure the plaster of Paris and place it into a disposable plastic container. Â Slowly add the warm water to the plaster of Paris and mix thoroughly, until all granules are dissolved.
+Use warm water to mix into the plaster of Paris, (or other powders) this helps to properly dissolve the powder. Â I measure the plaster of Paris and place it into a disposable plastic container. Â Slowly add the warm water to the plaster of Paris and mix thoroughly, until all granules are dissolved.
 This is an extremely important step as you do not want chunks in your mixture when painting.
-This mixture should be a pancake thickness consistency.
+This mixture should be a thin consistency, but not watery.

 - Strain the Paint

-Pour 2 cups of latex or acrylic paint into an air-tight container, using this —> paint strainer.
+Pour 2 cups of latex or acrylic paint into a mixing container, using this —> paint strainer.
 The paint strainer removes debris from the paint which allows for a smoother paint finish.
 Strain your POP mixture into the latex paint.
 Make sure to thoroughly mix the POP and paint together.

 - Make small batches

 Make small batches when making your own DIY chalk paint recipe as it tends to dry out quickly over longer periods.
-Use glass containers when sealing your leftover chalk paint.
-Glass keeps in the moisture better than plastic.
+Use air-tight glass containers when sealing your leftover chalk paint.
+Glass keeps moisture better than plastic.

 Featured Videos from Designed Décor